d03n3rfr1tz3/hass-divoom/README.md

 If you are using my Bluetooth Proxy for ESP32, you can skip the whole Bluetooth Hardware and Bluetooth Pairing parts of this documentation.

 The Bluetooth Proxy can either be flashed as its own firmware or be built as an [ESPHome](https://esphome.io/) component, which lets you adopt and update it from your
 ESPHome dashboard.
-Both variants speak the same protocols, so this integration does not care which one you use.
-Not to be confused with the Bluetooth Proxy that ESPHome brings itself, which only supports BLE.
+This integration works with both variants the same way.
+Not to be confused with ESPHome's own Bluetooth Proxy, which only supports BLE.

 #### Bluetooth Hardware
 Of course you need Bluetooth hardware for that.
 It does not matter if you use the integrated Bluetooth controller of a Raspberry Pi 3/4/5 or an additional dongle.
 As long as it supports a classic Bluetooth connection via RFCOMM, you are good to go.
 When in doubt, just try it or have a look at the following part of the Home Assistant documentation: https://www.home-assistant.io/integrations/bluetooth/

-If your host has more than one Bluetooth adapter, set the optional `adapter` option to the MAC address of the one you paired with.
+If your host has more than one Bluetooth adapter, set the optional `adapter` to the MAC address of the one you paired with.
 Otherwise the system picks one for you, which might not be the paired one. `bluetoothctl list` shows you the adapters of your host with their MAC addresses.

 #### Bluetooth Pairing